 Mariners and pilots engaged in tourism-related activities have a responsibility to be aware of conditions on the ocean and in the air.
 The locations of restricted areas are published and available to mariners and pilots, who typically review such information before boating or flying in any area.
 Restricted areas are typically avoided by mariners and pilots.
 The Navy would follow standard operating procedures to visually scan an area to ensure that nonparticipants are not present.
 If nonparticipants are present, the Navy delays, moves, or cancels its activity.
 Accessibility is no longer restricted once the activity concludes.
 Any changes to accessibility of air and ocean space would be a temporary condition for marine-related tourist and recreational activities.
-Further, the revenues listed in Tables 3.11-5 and 3.11-6 would not be impacted by restricted access because the restrictions are temporary.
+The revenues listed in Tables 3.11-2 through 3.11-5 would not be impacted by limiting access because restrictions on access would be temporary.
 The proposed activities would not lead to a noticeable change in Navy presence, and the proposed locations for these activities do not differ much from historical use; therefore, it is unlikely tourism would be noticeably affected by Navy activities requiring area restrictions.